About Nordic Perspective

-This connection between us northerners is something I have felt again and again bumping into fellow Nordics/Scandinavians while exploring the rest of the world.
-It happens quite often too—as Scandinavians have had a strong inclination towards travel of various kinds for quite a while now, which you may have heard of in one of your history books (*cough* Vikings).
+This connection between us northerners is something I have felt again and again bumping into fellow Nordics/Scandinavians while exploring the rest of the world and studying abroad.
+It happens quite often too — as Scandinavians has been known for our strong inclination towards travel of various kinds for quite a while now, which you may have heard of in one of your history books (*cough* Vikings).

-It’s almost like there is so much shared heritage and culture that it is practically impossible not to be able to relate to one another.
+It’s almost like there is so much shared heritage and culture in Scandinavia, that it is practically impossible not to be able to relate to one another.

-This has led me to do a deep-dive into the region’s unique history, and I often find myself reading books and long articles about Vikings, medieval Scandinavian power struggles, or the Northern Wars.
+This has led me to deep-dive into the region’s unique history throughout my life, and I often find myself reading books and long articles about Vikings, medieval Scandinavian power struggles, or the Northern Wars.

 To sum it up, I love exploring the Nordics, and I’m thoroughly enjoying introducing my own sons to their Scandinavian heritage, surroundings, and culture.
 I’ve started to document all the knowledge I’ve gathered over the years—the good and the bad—and I hope you’ll enjoy these resources and any visits you may have to the Nordic region!